2 Main assumptions

 • \(H_t\) is the stock of human capital - the knowledge, skills, and ability that individual workers have.
 They acquire human capital via education, training, experience, and other investments.

 • \(A_t\) is productivity.
-Productivity is the way we quantify the our ability to combine factors of production into output.
+Productivity is the ability to combine factors of production into output.
 As \(A_t\) increases, a given amount of labor, physical, and human capital will produce more final output.
 We can think about this as improvements in technology, but also improvements in efficiency with which we use the factors of production.

-• \(f (A_t, L_t, K_t, H_t)\), the production function, summarizes the mathematical relationship between the amount of labor, physical capital, human capital, productivity, and the quantity of real GDP produced.4
+• \(f (A_t, L_t, K_t, H_t)\), the production function.
+This summarizes the mathematical relationship between the amount of labor, physical capital, human capital, productivity, and the quantity of real GDP produced.4

 We will conventionally use upper-case letters for aggregate variables.
 Lower case letters will be for “per worker” variables.
 That is, \(Y_t\) is GDP in a country in year \(t\), and \(y_t \equiv Y_t/L_t\) is GDP per worker in year \(t\).